Topics

 Nectar for Monarchs

 Monarchs need more than milkweed to survive.
-Unlike the caterpillar, adult butterflies get their nutrition from a variety of plant nectars.
-Just as milkweed is in decline, so are wildflowers and other nectar-producing plants.
+Unlike the caterpillar, adult monarch butterflies get their nutrition from a variety of plant nectars.
+Just as milkweed plants are in decline, so are wildflowers and other nectar-producing plants.
 The good news is that you can be part of the solution to the reduction in monarch populations by planting milkweed and lots of flowers for these beautiful butterflies.

 Grow a Pollinator Garden